Our New Story

 …and in the meantime…..the sweet sister Studio Be transformed into Still Point Yoga Studio!

-Life happens and here I am again!
-In a new studio, the 6th incarnation of Ganges Yoga Studio, looking out over Ganges, which has been my anchor through over 20 years of teaching in our Village.
-This time transforming what was once the original Credit Union and later a carpet and window treatment store to our present meeting and practice space!
+“Life happens and here I am again!” was her thinking at the time.
+In a new studio, the 6th incarnation of Ganges Yoga Studio, looking out over Ganges, which had been her anchor through over 20 years of teaching in the Village.
+This time, transforming what was once the original Credit Union and later a carpet and window treatment store into a meeting and practice space!